 Research your competition

 Is anyone offering something similar?
 (Probably yes.)
-Check reviews on sites like Yelp, Trustpilot, Google, and Facebook to see what your competitors are doing well — and what they’re doing poorly.
+Check reviews on sites like Yelp, Trustpilot, Google, and Facebook to see what your competitors are doing well and not-so-well.

-For example, Sarah — who we introduced at the beginning of this article — didn’t want to be a bookkeeper who only filed reports and reconciled accounts.
+For example, Sarah Williams didn’t want to be a bookkeeper who only filed reports and reconciled accounts.
 Instead, she differentiated herself by offering packages that included those services alongside QuickBooks training.
 This “add-on” helps businesses who can’t afford a full-time bookkeeper have more control and understanding of their finances.

-If you’re selling products, check other ecommerce sites or marketplaces to see where you can stand out, and read product reviews to see what people are looking for.
+If you’re selling products, check other ecommerce sites or marketplaces to see where you can stand out.
+You can also read product reviews to see what people are looking for.

 Do keyword research